-But how many people really know about potato flakes?
-Potato flakes were a pantry staple 40 or 50 years ago when fresh food was harder to come by on a regular basis and long-term storage was important, but now many home cooks seem to choose fresh potatoes or prepared potato products.
-Most of the people we’ve talked with since our trip to Idaho either 1) don’t keep potato flakes in their pantry; and/or 2) have never cooked with potato flakes before.
+Aren’t potato flakes pretty retro?
+True, they were a pantry staple 40 or 50 years ago when fresh food was harder to come by on a regular basis and long-term storage was important.
+But nowadays, home cooks often prefer to choose fresh potatoes or prepared potato products.
+Most of the people we’ve talked with since our trip to Idaho either 1) don’t keep them in their pantry; and/or 2) have never cooked with them before.

-In the Jolly Tomato house, we don’t use potato flakes often, but there is one recipe that we’ve been eating since we were kids that absolutely requires potato flakes (for some reason it just doesn’t taste the same with regular mashed potatoes).
+In the Jolly Tomato house, we don’t use potato flakes often, but there is one recipe that we’ve been eating since we were kids that absolutely requires them.
+(For some reason it just doesn’t taste the same with regular mashed potatoes).
 That recipe is Swedish Potato Casserole, a recipe of unknown origin that Jolly Tomato’s mom got from a friend who got it from a friend, and so on, back in the 1970s.
 We’ve since changed up the recipe a bit (fresh spinach instead of frozen, butter instead of margarine), but we’ve kept the potato flakes as they give this casserole the best texture and taste combination.
 It’s the perfect combination of creamy and savory – and we can always count on the kids to lick their plates clean.
-Try it and let us know what you think.

 Swedish Potato Casserole